 With that in mind, consider what trainings you want to pursue in your postdoc year.
 You will still have the opportunity to do this as a psychological assistant and licensed clinician, but utilize your time during postdoc to gain supervision in different areas before you decide to spread your wings and pursue these on your own after postdoc.

 Plan for a Job

-As I progressed through my postdoc year, I came closer and closer to having to make a decision about what life would like look once I completed this important phase of my career.
+As I progressed through my postdoc year, I came closer and closer to having to make a decision about what life would look like once I completed this important phase of my career.
 You may not be ready to decide right now, but it is always a good idea to think about the future and consider how to start planning for what you want to do next.